Simon-Brandt/ShellArgparser/docs/tutorial/help_and_usage_message_files.md

 - [`@Usage`](../reference/include_directives.md#937-usage-directive)

 Thereby, `<ArgumentGroup>` can be the name of any argument group given in the arguments definition, like `"Mandatory options"` for the include directive `@Mandatory options` or `"Optional options"` for the include directive `@Optional options`. `@Description` prints the [`ARGPARSER_HELP_DESCRIPTION`](../reference/environment_variables/environment_variables.md#9423-argparser_help_description), `@Help` prints the help, usage, and version options (depending on which of them are defined by [`ARGPARSER_ADD_HELP`](../reference/environment_variables/environment_variables.md#942-argparser_add_help), [`ARGPARSER_ADD_USAGE`](../reference/environment_variables/environment_variables.md#943-argparser_add_usage), or [`ARGPARSER_ADD_VERSION`](../reference/environment_variables/environment_variables.md#944-argparser_add_version)), `@Remark` prints the remark that mandatory arguments to long options are mandatory for short options too, and `@Usage` prints the usage line.
 Finally, the shorthand `@All` means to print the usage line, the description, the remark, all argument groups, and the help options, in this order, while `@Header` prints the usage line, the description, and the remark.

+If the include character is doubled, the section name (the respective arguments group) is suppressed, like in our example above.
+Since we wrote introductory sentences for the sections, there is no need to have them given, as well.
+Likewise, given that we had just one arguments group, we likely wouldn't need to list its name, since the sections serve structuring purposes which would be rather superfluous for a single group.

 Further, lines starting with a `"#"` character in the help file aren't printed if [`ARGPARSER_HELP_FILE_KEEP_COMMENTS`](../reference/environment_variables/environment_variables.md#9427-argparser_help_file_keep_comments) is set to `false` (the default).
 This allows you to comment your help file, perhaps to explain the structure&mdash;or just to write a header or footer with your name and debug email address inside.